tnakazato/priism/INSTALL.md

 ```
 Please replace the PATH(`${CASA_DIR}, ${PRIISM_DIR}, ${HOME}`) as your environment.

-### Install PRIISM for NAOJ/ADC/MDAS System
+### Install for NAOJ/ADC/MDAS System

+PRIISM nodule can be used in NAOJ (National Astronomical Observatory of Japan) / ADC (Astronomy Data Center) / MDAS (Multi-wavelength Data Analysis System).
+See the document "PRIISM-ADC-install_ja.md", for Japanese.

-It is better to use Intel compiler.
+It is recommended to use Intel compiler with setting `LD_LIBRARY_PATH`.
 ```
 $ export USE_INTEL_COMPILER=yes
 $ export LD_LIBRARY_PATH=/usr/local/gcc/12.2/lib64:${LD_LIBRARY_PATH}
 $ python -m pip install .
 ```
-If using Intel compiler, it is necessary to set `LD_LIBRARY_PATH`

-## Install with setup.py with options (old version)
+### Install with setup.py with options (old install procedure)

 ```
 $ python3 -m pip install pip --upgrade